krispenney/krispenney.github.io/_jobs/shopify.md

 employer: Shopify
 time: January 2017 - April 2017
 tasks:
-- Currently an intern on the Kernel-Transactions team.
+- Interned on the Kernel-Transactions team.
+- Developed financial anomaly detection and resiliency in financial transactions, allowing Shopify to automatically recover from unexpected events.
 ---